tea2code/fantasy-rts/documentation/plugins/VanillaSDL2.md

 The event handler module consumes all SDL2 events in the queue and handles them.
 These are mostly input events.

-Load using `frts/EventHandler` in the update (recommended) or render module section of the load file.
+Load using `frts/EventHandler` in the `updateModules` (recommended) or `renderModules` section of the load file.
+This is also the utility ID.
+It can be found in the static class `Sdl2Ids`.

 Will identify itself by the name `frts::EventHandler`.